-I updated this tribute from my the archives to pay homage to the man responsible for this website and my career as an electrician.
+I updated this tribute from my archives to pay homage to the man who inspired the name of this website and, ultimately, made it possible for me to have a career as an electrician.

 And now, this…

 German physicist and mathematician, Georg S. Ohm—Patron Saint of this website—was born on March 16, 1789.
 In 1825 he was teaching school when he began research into Alessandro Volta’s electrochemical cell and discovered the relationship between Voltage and Current, expressed as Resistance, in an electric circuit.
 What has become known as Ohm’s Law was published in 1827 and widely criticized until 1841 when Georg Ohm became the 18th person to receive the prestigious Copely Medal from the Royal Society of London.

 As an Electrician, and eventually a Bridge Electrician, there were two laws that I lived by: Ohm’s Law and the Law of Gravity.
 It’s not often that you get to be governed by two absolutes at once on a daily basis.
 I learned about Ohm’s Law in science classes and never thought that I would be using it to earn a living, much less using it for the title of a blog.

 “I am the Alpha and the Omega, the First and the Last, the Beginning and the End.” —Revelation 22:13 New International Version

 A college professor of mine told us a story one day about his experiences in World War II.
 He was in the OSS and worked with the French Underground.
 He was on the beach at Normandy with a radio providing the Allied invasion troops with information as they made their way towards shore.

 The professor said that one way that they knew if a town was friendly to the Resistance movement was to look for an Omega symbol scrawled on a wall or fencepost. Ω is the last letter of the Greek alphabet and is rumored to be the inspiration for the famous Kilroy-character of WWII graffiti fame.